If you are interested in doing field monitoring volunteer work with us this summer/fall please contact us at email@example.com

-Evidence gathering builds a strong administrative and legal record to stop and/or minimize public lands degradation.
-Thorough documentation may prove useful if Friends of the Clearwater submits public comments for a proposed action or pursues litigation to stop deforestation, improve travel plans, protect fish/wildlife habitat and ensure protective management plans.
+Collecting data in the field can help build a strong administrative record and assist in our effort to stop or minimize public lands degradation.
+Thorough field documentation may prove useful when we submit public comments for a proposed action on the national forests or if we are forced to pursue litigation.
 We need your help to effectively monitor one of the last and largest intact ecosystems left in the Lower 48!

-- Visit your favorite area in the Clearwater Basin.
+♦ Visit your favorite area in the Clearwater.

-- If you are a current Friends of the Clearwater member, you may have a chance to speak on behalf of wild places as a standing declarant in the courts.
+♦ If you are a current FOC member, you may have a chance to speak on behalf of wild places as a standing declarant in the courts.

-Consider how you may build a monitoring component into your next wild Clearwater country visit.
-If you need ideas, contact the Friends of the Clearwater office at email@example.com.
+Consider building a field monitoring component into your next Clearwater visit!
+If you need ideas, contact us at firstname.lastname@example.org.